10 things you need to know before buying land that will help you make an educated decision you won’t regret!

 The land the two other realtors showed us, physically walked on the land showed us, was not for sale.

-But a few months later I checked the listing again (yes, it’s still for sale the restrictions were a bit insane) & they had finally taken down the pictures of the part of the property that we wanted that wasn’t actually for sale.
+But a few months later I checked the listing again (yes, it’s still for sale the restrictions were a bit insane) and they had finally taken down the pictures of the part of the property that we wanted that wasn’t actually for sale.

 Thank goodness, because I can’t imagine the heartbreak other buyers may have felt falling in love with a piece of land only to discover it wasn’t for sale!